kanksha134/FSD-Practicals/README.md

-#This project is based on my full-stack development journey !!
+#This project is based on my full-stack development journey from begineer to expert!!